New Jersey & New York Personal Injury Attorneys

 Contact Jae Lee Law for a Free Case Review

-Attorney Jae E. Lee has spent nearly three decades recovering compensation for truck accident victims throughout New Jersey, achieving millions of dollars in results and earning certification from the New Jersey Supreme Court — a distinction held by fewer than 3% of attorneys in the state.
+Attorney Jae E. Lee has spent over 30 years recovering compensation for truck accident victims throughout New Jersey, achieving millions of dollars in results and earning certification from the New Jersey Supreme Court — a distinction held by fewer than 3% of attorneys in the state.
 Our team of more than 100 combined years of legal experience approaches every case with the preparation, resources, and trial readiness it takes to stand up to commercial trucking companies and their insurers.
 You can review our case results to see what that commitment looks like in practice.

 Contact us today through our online intake form or by calling 201-346-3800 to schedule a free, no-obligation consultation.
 We serve Passaic County clients throughout Paterson, Clifton, Wayne, Passaic, Totowa, Woodland Park, and the surrounding communities.
 Our Passaic County practice also covers motorcycle accidents, pedestrian accidents, slip and fall, and premises liability cases.
 We handle every case on a contingency basis — you pay nothing unless we recover compensation for you.